 The clock strikes midnight.
 Your face is bathed in the blue light coming from your phone.
 You feel a twinge of guilt about this late-night habit, but it’s quickly eclipsed by a feeling of quiet defiance as you continue to scroll your social media feed for more than an hour past your intended bedtime.

 As an adult human person, you set your own bedtime.
 So why do you find yourself repeatedly staying up well past that hour?
-The answer could be something called “sleep procrastination.”
+The answer could be something called “revenge bedtime procrastination.”

 Though the term may sound a bit strange at first, the behavior it describes is likely more familiar than most of us would like to admit.
-We’ve all been there, doing that –– when we know an earlier bedtime almost always yields better mornings and better days.
+We’ve all been there, purposefully going to bed late –– when we know an earlier bedtime almost always yields better mornings and better days.

 Granted, the occasional midnight Netflix binge session is probably harmless.
-But what can be problematic is sleep procrastination that has become a habit, which can make it harder to get the sleep you need and may affect your ability to function during the day.
+But what can be problematic is sleep procrastination that has become a habit, contributing to mounting sleep deprivation and affecting your ability to function during the day.
 When that happens, it might be time to think about implementing new habits and sleep hygiene routines that will help you stick to a healthier bedtime.

-Read on to find out what sleep procrastination looks like, what causes it, and how you can break the habit to get the sleep your body needs.
+Read on to find out what revenge bedtime procrastination looks like, what causes it, and how you can break the habit to get the sleep your body needs.

-Simply put, sleep procrastination (or bedtime procrastination) is failing to go to bed at your intended time, even though there aren’t any external circumstances preventing you from going to bed.
+Simply put, revenge bedtime procrastination (or sleep procrastination) is failing to go to bed at your intended time, even though there aren’t any external circumstances preventing you from going to bed.

 It’s not about staying up late to do essential household chores, finish a work assignment, or meet a deadline.
 Rather, it usually involves passive leisure activities and media consumption: scrolling social media, watching videos, reading, browsing your email inbox, etc.

-A common trickle-down effect of putting off and repeatedly missing an intended bedtime is insufficient sleep that can impact daytime energy levels and individual well-being and mental health, and even your immune system and physical health.
+A common trickle-down effect of putting off and repeatedly missing an intended bedtime is lack of sleep that can impact daytime energy levels, individual well-being and mental health, and even your immune system and physical health.